Please join one of many programs often featuring BTG's 'perennial' speakers....

-Naturalist, Forrester, Purple Martin expert
+Naturalist, Forester, Purple Martin expert

 Chautauqua Institution Supervisor of Gardens and Landscapes

 Joe grew up in the local area and after a 3 year agricultural stay with the Peace Corp, a BA in Comparative Literature, and tree work and landscaping in Denver, he returned to Chautauqua county.
-His span of his experience ranges from raising grapes on Lake Erie plain, starting a landscaping company, becoming a certified arborist and farming juice grapes.
+His span of experience ranges from raising grapes on the Lake Erie plain, starting a landscaping company, becoming a certified arborist and farming juice grapes.
 The BTG is fortunate to have Joe share his knowledge for the local flora and fauna on Garden Walks and Talks.
 Join him Tuesdays 4:15 at Smith Wilkes Hall.

-Master Gardener, Landscape Designer, Ph.D.,
+Master Gardener, Landscape Designer, Ph.D., BTG board member,

-Sara B Michalak
+Sara Baker Michalak

-Sara was raised in Western New York, spending many years in and around Chautauqua Creek where she grew to love all things wild.
+Sara was raised in western New York, spending many years in and around Chautauqua Creek where she grew to love all things wild.
 Drawn to a creative life, Sara followed a career in the visual arts - drawing from nature for subject matter.
 An increased focus on native flora developed while an interdisciplinary graduate student in Nature and Culture at SUNY Fredonia.
 Sara owned and operated Canadaway Wildflowers, a native plant nursery in Fredonia.
 She has offered many presentations on the region's native flora, gardening for wildlife, and wildflower propagation; her writings have appeared in The Christian Science Monitor, Upstate Gardeners Journal, Nature Photographer Magazine and Buffalo Spree.
 Sara lives with her family on Canadaway Creek, where she gardens and operates an art studio.

-Nature Coordinator, BTG board member
+Nature Coordinator, BTG board member, Emeritus Biology Professor

 Master Gardener, BTG board member